Tag: garden basics (Page 1 of 2)

 One last harvest deep into winter from all my veggies grown under cover

-Fall temps can quite literally cool our northern garden jets once September hits its stride and apple season arrives.
+Fall temps can quite literally cool our northern garden jets once fall hits its stride and apple season arrives.
 But for those of us that enjoy those frost sweetened crops and don’t mind gardening into the cool of autumn, Season Extension opens another mini-season of gardening and harvesting!

 For those just getting started on season extension, you may be wondering why we bother with this extra work?